23-2-DSDN242/ai-camera-vitolioria/README.md

 ![output_5](https://github.com/23-2-DSDN242/ai-camera-vitolioria/assets/147349823/4166149e-c62d-4ed6-b4ef-06f4e51823e5)

 ---

-**Initial sketch and assignment understanding**

-Going into this assignment, I wanted to focus on pop culture.
+Going into this assignment, I struggled with wrapping my head around what to actually do and what was being asked.
+This was due to me being used to the previous assignments but I did enjoy the outcome/process.
+Initially wanted to focus on pop culture.
 Specifically on my anime figures.
 I was planning on having the figure/s be the main focus and somewhat 'glow' while the background stayed neutral or had no change at all.
 Even though I enjoyed the idea, I wasn't able to continue due to the AI not being able to pick up what I wanted:

 ### Images masked by me: